Galactic Dust Polarization in Turbulent Multiphase ISM: On the Origin of the $EE/BB$ Asymmetry: Introduction

-This paper is organized as follows.
-Section~\ref{sec:method} describes the 3D multi-phase ISM simulations employed in this study and outlines the generation of synthetic dust polarization and the associated analysis methods.
-In Section~\ref{sec:results}, we present statistical analyses of the velocity, density, and magnetic field, followed by the statistics of dust polarization and the E- and B-mode power spectra.
-We conclude in Section~\ref{sec:conclusion} with a summary of the main results.
+This paper is organized as follows. \S~\ref{sec:method} describes the 3D multi-phase ISM simulations employed in this study and outlines the generation of synthetic dust polarization and the associated analysis methods.
+In \S~\ref{sec:results}, we present statistical analyses of the velocity, density, and magnetic field, followed by the statistics of dust polarization and the $E$- and $B$-mode power spectra.
+We compare our results with earlier work in \S~\ref{sec:discussion} and conclude in \S~\ref{sec:conclusion} with a summary of the main results.